ARCHEOLOGICAL TOURS TURKEY AND 10 MUST-SEE SITES!

-The most famous structures located in Acropolis; Ancient theater with a magnificent view and construction technique built leaning against the slope of the mountain, bath complexes, and the Zeus altar was dismantled(unfortunately) and its parts are exhibited in various museums around the world.
+The most famous structures located in Acropolis; Ancient Theatre with a magnificent view and construction technique built leaning against the slope of the mountain, bath complexes, and the Zeus Altar was dismantled(unfortunately) and its parts are exhibited in various museums around the world.

 Asklepios is a wonderful ancient city in itself.
 The foundations of modern medicine were laid in the city of Asclepios.
 In its own time, it was a very famous place with its doctors and advanced medical techniques.
-Thousands of years ago, the symbol of this city was the same as the medical symbol(except for some small details) currently used by the World Health Organization.
+Thousands of years ago, the symbol of this city was the same as the medical symbol(except small details) currently used by the WHO.

 6. Troy Ancient City

 The ancient city of Troy is a wonderful place consisting of 9 separate layers formed at different times.
 We can clearly understand that it contains 9 different layers; 9 different civilizations lived here and left cultural traces.
 This is a valuable feature found in few places.

 The city of Troy is such a special place that it has been featured in many famous films from Homer’s Iliad to the present day.
 By the way, it is located very close to Canakkale City.
 Transportation is pretty easy from nearby towns and cities.
 It welcomes thousands of travelers every year as it waits for your potential visit!
 Read more about Troy Ancient City!